adloky/smalls/french-classic-b-mbm.md

 After 8.a3 Bxc3+ 9.bxc3 , let's examine the following options:

 9...c5 10.Bd3 Nxc3 .
 Essentially we reach a position from the 6.Be3 lines, where White's bishop is undeveloped on c1, rather than on e3.
-If 11.dxc5 , Black should not play 11...Qa5?! , as ( better is 11...Qc7!
-12.Nf3 Nd7 13.Qb4 Qxc5 14.Bb2 Ne4 and returning the pawn offers Black dynamic equality ) 12.Qb4! gives White the advantage, J.Hector-S.Brynell, Lidkoeping 1999.<level start="6.Be3"/>
+If 11.dxc5 , Black should not play 11...Qa5?! , as<level start="6.Be3"/>

+( better is 11...Qc7!
+12.Nf3 Nd7 13.Qb4 Qxc5 14.Bb2 Ne4 and returning the pawn offers Black dynamic equality )

+12.Qb4! gives White the advantage, J.Hector-S.Brynell, Lidkoeping 1999.

 For those readers greedy or brave enough, they can try the riskier 9...Nxc3!?
 10.Bd3 Na4 when White's attacking chances offer compensation for the pawn.
 But note that in this version, White's bishop may actually be better off on c1, since Black lacks the tempo-gaining trick ...Nb2 which can be used in the 6.Be3 versions.